python-trio/trio/docs/source/tutorial.rst

 that first async function?

-And, if the only reason to write an async function is that it can call other async functions, *why* would on earth would we ever use them in the first place?
+And, if the only reason to write an async function is that it can call other async functions, *why* on earth would we ever use them in the first place?
 I mean, as superpowers go this seems a bit pointless.
 Wouldn't it be simpler to just... not use any async functions at all?